 What does this tell you?
 It gives you an idea of how successful you are at attracting targeted traffic and convincing those visitors to do what you most want.

-You may see articles about things like “segmentation” and “developing personas” and things like that.
 It can seem intimidating.
 Don't let yourself get freaked out.
 These are advanced topics, and you don't have to implement them all at once (or even at all, ever).
 Just start by measuring your overall conversion rate.
 Eventually you can grow into using whichever of these techniques make sense for you.

 The Bottom Line